 What is burial insurance and how does it work?

-Burial insurance is designed to cover the cost of medical bills and a funeral.
-Coverage typically starts at $5,000 and tops out at $25,000.
+Burial insurance is designed to cover the cost of medical bills or a funeral, and coverage typically starts at $5,000 and tops out at $25,000.
 Your beneficiary can use the money to pay for your funeral costs, medical bills or unexpected expenses, or they can spend the money however they wish.

-Typically, final expense insurance is marketed to seniors who have debt or don’t have enough savings to cover their end-of-life costs.
+Typically, final expense insurance is marketed to people over 50 years old who have debt or don’t have enough savings to cover their end-of-life costs.
 It’s also a good option for people with underlying health conditions that may prevent them from buying a traditional policy.
 Unlike traditional life insurance, these policies do not require a medical exam for underwriting.
 But many companies require at least a health questionnaire to learn the basics of your situation.
 If you’re suffering from a terminal illness, you may face high premiums or even rejection.

 Average cost of burial insurance